Thomsch/tellina_user_experiment/experiment_design_doc.md

     server is responding.
   - Scripts that will send data to the server.
   - The directory with which the user will perform tasks on.
-  - Tasks directory:
-    - For each task, a corresponding expected output file is kept as well.
-    - Each task and it's expected output (for both `stdout` and `fs` structure) will be kept in their respective task sets in folders `tasks` and `expected`.
 - Tasks:
   - We will have `N` tasks for each user:
   - The first `N/2` tasks will be logged as `1_n` where `n` is the task number